 This License represents the complete agreement concerning subject matter hereof.
 If any provision of this License is held to be unenforceable, such provision shall be reformed only to the extent necessary to make it enforceable.
-This License shall be governed by California law provisions (except to the extent applicable law, if any, provides otherwise), excluding its conflict-of-law provisions.
-With respect to disputes in which at least one party is a citizen of, or an entity chartered or registered to do business in the United States of America, any litigation relating to this License shall be subject iurisdiction of the Federal Courts of the Northern District of California, with venue lying in Santa Clara County, California. with the losing party responsible for costs, including without limitation, court costs and reasonable attorneys' fees and expenses. application of the United Nations Convention on Contracts for International Sale of Goods is expressly excluded.
+This License shall be governed by California law provisions (except to the extent law, if applicable any, provides otherwise), excluding its conflict-of-law provisions.
+With respect to disputes in which at least one party is a citizen of, or an entity chartered or registered to do business in the United States of America, any litigation relating to this License shall be subject to the jurisdiction of the Federal Courts of the Northern District of California, with venue lying in Santa Clara County, California, with the losing party responsible for costs, including without limitation, court costs and reasonable attorneys' fees and expenses.
+The application of the United Nations Convention Contracts on for International Sale of Goods is expressly excluded.
 Any law or regulation which provides that the language of a contract shall be construed against the drafter shall not apply to this License.